sjackman/tigmint-paper/tigmint.md

 Correcting the DISCOVARdenovo + BESST assembly reduces the number of misassemblies by 75, a reduction of 13%.
 Using Tigmint to correct the assembly before scaffolding with ARCS yields an increase in NGA50 of 28% over using ARCS without Tigmint.
 Correcting the DISCOVARdenovo + ABySS-Scaffold assembly reduces the number of misassemblies by 35 (5%), after which scaffolding with ARCS improves the NGA50 to 23.7 Mbp, 2.6 times the original assembly and a 40% improvement over ARCS without Tigmint.

-There are three assemblies on the Pareto frontier maximizing NGA50 and minimizing misassemblies.
+Three assemblies are on the Pareto frontier maximizing NGA50 and minimizing misassemblies.
 The assembly with the fewest misassemblies is DISCOVAR + BESST + Tigmint.
 The assembly with the largest NGA50 is DISCOVAR + ABySS-Scaffold + Tigmint + ARCS.
 The only other assembly on the Pareto frontier is DISCOVARdenovo + BESST + Tigmint + ARCS, which strikes a good balance between both good contiguity and few misassemblies.

 ## Correcting an assembly of linked reads